-103.1 Specific scope of application of the agency responsible for enforcement, the enforcement agency, and the specific authority to adopt and enforce such provisions of this code, unless otherwise stated.
+- | | 103.1 BSC-CG.
+Specific scope of application of the agency responsible for enforcement, the enforcement agency, and the specific authority to adopt and enforce such provisions of this code, unless otherwise stated. - 1.
+Application-All occupancies where no state agency has the authority to adopt green building standards applicable to those occupancies.